ofenerci/HPSC-Fall-2013/lab/lab-05-openmp/README.md

 ## In lab discussion

-Please submit the following programs to the appropriate dropbox
+Please submit the following programs (hello_worlrd.c and the corrected openmp programs) to the dropbox on D2L

 ### hello_world.c (5 points)